Guillermo Ferracuti

-Guillermo Ferracuti (born 11 February 1991) is an Argentine professional footballer who plays as a left-back or centre-back for Deportivo Maipú.
+Guillermo Ferracuti (born 11 February 1991) is an Argentine professional footballer who plays as a left-back or centre-back for Atlanta.

 Career

 Ferracuti started in Newell's Old Boys' ranks in 2005.
-He was promoted into their senior squad at the back end of the 2010–11 Primera División season, starting matches against San Lorenzo, Olimpo and Colón as they secured a seventh place finish overall.
+He was promoted into their senior squad at the back end of the 2010–11 Primera División season, starting matches against San Lorenzo, Olimpo and Colón as they secured a seventh-place finish overall.
 Fifteen appearances followed up until July 2013, when the defender left on loan to Patronato in Primera B Nacional.
 He was selected eleven times by them.
 Ferracuti stayed in the second tier for the 2014 season, after departing Newell's Old Boys permanently to sign with Colón.
 The club won promotion to the Primera División in his first campaign; though just two matches followed for him.

 Ahead of January 2016, Ferracuti joined Sarmiento.
 He made his bow on 13 February during an encounter with San Lorenzo, which was one of fifteen matches he played in for Sarmiento across two seasons; the last, 2016–17, concluded with relegation from the top-flight.
 On 15 August 2017, Guillermo Brown signed Ferracuti.
 In January 2022, Ferracuti joined Deportivo Maipú.